Suicides and suicide attempts

 Men working in the accommodation and food services (6.8%), arts and entertainment (6.3%), education (5.0%), and human health and social work (4.5%) sectors had the highest prevalence rates.
 Women working in the arts and entertainment (7.5%), education (7.5%), information and communication (6.8%), and accommodation and food services (6.8%) sectors were the most affected.

-Prevalence of suicidal thoughts in the past 12 months by socioeconomic category and sex among the employed workforce
+Prevalence of suicidal thoughts in the past 12 months by socioeconomic category and sex among the employed labor force

 Fig - Taux de prévalence des pensées suicidaires au cours des 12 derniers mois selon la catégorie socioprofessionnelle et par sexe en population active occupée

-Prevalence of suicidal thoughts in the past 12 months, by industry and gender, among the employed labor force
+Prevalence rates of suicidal thoughts in the past 12 months, by industry and by sex, among the employed labor force

 Taux de prévalence des pensées suicidaires au cours des 12 derniers mois, selon le secteur d'activité et par sexe en population active occupée